scienceai/neocortex/README.md

 ### Usage

 See the source code of the examples above.
-In particular, the CIFAR-10 example demonstrates multi-threaded implementation with Web Workers.
+In particular, the CIFAR-10 example demonstrates a multi-threaded implementation using Web Workers.

 In the browser: